eirinikos/django-tutorial-mysite/README.md

 Read my commit history and the rest of this README to get a condensed understanding of the material that's covered in each part of [this Django tutorial](https://docs.djangoproject.com/en/2.0/intro/tutorial01/).

+### The Django ORM
-Run `python manage.py shell` to invoke the Python shell and interact with the object-relational mapper:
+Run `python manage.py shell` to invoke the Python shell and interact with the object-relational mapper.
+(Sample questions and choices are inspired by [this](http://www.postkiwi.com/2008/beached-whale-in-new-zealand/)).

     # Import and make use of the Question and Choice models:
     >>> from polls.models import Question, Choice